networknt/light-doc/content/en/style/light-hybrid-4j/rpc-security.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-This handler is part of the [light-hybrid-4j][] which is built on top of light-4j but focused on hybrid style of API only.
+This handler is part of the [light-hybrid-4j][] which is built on top of light-4j but focused only on the hybrid style of API.

 It supports OAuth2 with JWT token distributed verification and can be extended to other authentication and authorization approaches.